 Physical therapy telehealth solutions are a reality.
 Unfortunately, the physical therapy profession traditionally isn’t very progressive.
 We are often reactionary and slow to adopt new technology.
 This puts us behind the curve.
 It also allows more progressive providers the chance to provide care to our prospective patients.
 Let’s not fear the future and dig our … Continue reading Physical Therapy Telehealth Solutions Will Move PT Forward.
 If You Try Them, That Is.

 Home health professionals, how many times has the following happened to you?
 I recently got a call from one of my patients.
 (I’ll refer to him as Steven for privacy.)
-With a very concerning tone in his voice, Steven told me that something was seriously wrong.
+With a very concerned tone in his voice, Steven told me that something was seriously wrong.
 The conversation then turned into frustration for both of … Continue reading Home Health and PT Remains High Touch Along With High Tech

-Note: This article on HIPAA compliant text messages is the first of a series that addresses issues raised by physical therapists on various social media network groups where we are also members.
+Note: This article on HIPAA compliant text messages is the first of a series that address issues raised by physical therapists on various social media network groups where we are also members.
 If you have heard the term HIPAA, you know you should not send regular text messages to a patient.
-And if you have … Continue reading HIPAA Compliant Text Messages Are a Must for PT-Patient Communication
+And if you have not … Continue reading HIPAA Compliant Text Messages Are a Must for PT-Patient Communication